Home » Course » Soup_Stew » Xiang Gu Ji Tang {Chinese Mushroom Chicken Soup}

 Xiang Gu Ji Tang {香菇鸡汤} Chicken Soup with Shiitake

-Fresh cage-free chicken is the key to Xiang Gu Ji Tang {Chinese Mushroom Chicken Soup}
+Fresh cage-free chicken is the key to an authentic Xiang Gu Ji Tang {Chinese Mushroom Chicken Soup}

-Fresh cage-free chicken is a must-have ingredient for this soup.
-They are leaner and have much more tender and delicious meat.
-The iconic golden hue of the soup is also thanks to the fresh cage-free chicken.
+Using fresh cage-free chicken is essential for this soup – the meat is leaner, more tender and far more flavorful.
+The soup’s iconic golden hue of the soup also comes from the quality of the fresh chicken.

 Ingredients for Xiang Gu Ji Tang {Chicken Soup with Shiitake}